jl02142/OrthoRefine/README.md

 >GCF_902709585.1

 ### Eukaryote data
 While we found OrthoRefine to function on eukaryote data (<i>Saccharomyces</i>), it will not function with all eukaryote datasets.
 OrthoRefine currently requires the "locus_tag" column to contain data in the RefSeq feature table file.
 Some eukaryote data at RefSeq is missing the "locus_tag" information.
-Additonally, OrthoRefine currently does not handle the repeated gene identifier from isoforms in the annotation.
-A planned future update would resolve these issues.
+Additonally, OrthoRefine currently does not handle the repeated gene identifier from isoforms in the annotation and the python script [ft_fa_isoform_remove.py](https://github.com/jl02142/OrthoRefine/blob/main/ft_fa_isoform_remove.py) should be used to remove isoforms from the fasta and feature table files before the analysis.

 A modified input file may be submitted to tell OrthoRefine if a genome is linear or circular (second column c or l) and if it is archaea, bacteria, or eukaryote (third column a, b, or e).
 Circular genomes have their ends compared for syntenty (the window can "overflow" from one end to the other) while linear genes do not; by default, OrthoRefine analyzes all genomes as circular.
 Genomes denoted as archaea or bacteria will have operons detected by the gene gap method [(Yan and Moult.
 2006.)](https://pubmed.ncbi.nlm.nih.gov/16755590/); by default, OrthoRefine does not consider operons.
 An operon may only count once per window for a match regardless of how many genes in the operon would have matched, the window is extended to account for this.